LLM Construction

 Why It Matters

-Parameter counting is essential for: (1) estimating compute costs for training and inference, (2) understanding scaling laws, (3) comparing architectures, and (4) estimating memory requirements.
+Parameter counting is used to estimate compute costs for training and inference, (2) understanding scaling laws, (3) comparing architectures, and estimating memory requirements.
 A model with parameters in fp16 requires bytes of memory just for weights, plus additional memory for activations and optimizer states.
 Techniques like speculative decoding and quantization reduce these costs at serving time.

 A Complete Transformer Block